dotnet/dotnet-docker/samples/unit-testing-in-container.md

 ## Running tests as an opt-in docker stage

 It is possible to run tests as the `ENTRYPOINT` to an opt-in build stage.
-If you run tests as part of `docker build`, your build may fail, and you may not want that.
+If you run tests as part of `docker build` (covered later in this document), your build may fail, and you may not want that.

 The [Dockerfile](complexapp/Dockerfile) includes a `test` stage that demonstates this pattern.